Attract Younger Employees to the Maintenance Field

 Embrace New Technology

 The younger generations have spent their entire lives surrounded by technology, and these employees have a greater understanding of its capabilities.
-As such, these workers will not only embrace new technology in the workplace, they will expect it.
+As such, these workers will not only embrace new technology in the workplace, but they will also expect it.

-While much of the resistance to new technology common in older generations is nonexistent with these team members, it’s replaced by expectations that the company will keep its technology up-to-date for these workers to do their jobs.
+While much of the resistance to new technology common in older generations is nonexistent with these team members, it’s replaced by expectations that the company will keep its technology up to date for these workers to do their jobs.
 That includes everything from tools to mobile technology to CMMS software to Industrial Internet of Things (IIoT) devices.

 Value Maintenance Work